 The KCPA also helps to dispel the myths perpetuated by the FDA and kratom opponents.
 One of the prime complaints that the FDA touts is that the industry is unregulated.
 It states kratom is too risky for people to consume.
 However, the FDA glosses over the fact that the kratom industry is only unregulated because the agency refuses to regulate it.

-Currently, the AKA has worked with stated legislators in four states to pass a version of the KCPA for the citizens under those governments.
-Georgia, Utah, Nevada, and Arizona now have a Kratom Consumer Protection Act on the books that safeguard kratom consumers in the market.
+Currently, the AKA has worked with four state legislators to pass a version of the KCPA for their constituents.
+Georgia, Utah, Nevada, and Arizona are all protected under the Kratom Consumer Protection Act.
 Those bills provide the customers with extra security and additional comfort, knowing they have the safest available kratom products from any company in those states.

 We should applaud those government officials for performing their elected duties.
 Those representatives fulfilled their obligations to their constituency and looked out for the interests of their voters.
 But for every single body of elected officials that get something right, there are always those that use their power to circumvent liberty.
 And we see that with the states that have gone in the opposite direction.
 Some have made kratom illegal to possess or purchase by its citizens.